Australian Shepherds are smart, striking dogs; they are natural-born herders who found their fame in rodeos.

 They don’t require stringent grooming, but we would recommend giving them a good brush at least once to twice per week.

 Start your grooming routine when your Aussie is a pup so they can get used to it and enjoy quality time with you.
+Give them plenty of words of affirmation as you groom them to create a positive experience.

 Common Australian Shepherd Health Problems